hesic73/gomoku_rl/README.md

 python scripts/demo.py
 ```

 Pretrained models for a $15\times15$ board are available under  `pretrained_models/15_15/`.
 Be aware that using the wrong model for the board size will lead to loading errors due to mismatches in AI architectures.
+In PPO, when `share_network=True`, the actor and the critic could utilize a shared encoding module.
+At present, a `PPOPolicy` object with a shared encoder cannot load from a checkpoint without sharing.

 ## API Usage